DNSCond/devvit-docs/versioned_docs/version-0.12/quickstart/quickstart.md

 This tutorial takes you through the step-by-step process of building your first app with Devvit.
 It should take you about 1 minute to complete.
 Once complete, you'll be able to see your app in a Reddit post

-## Video Tutorial:

-Prefer a video walkthrough?
-This video shows you how to get started with Devvit and demonstrates a workflow for quickly making changes to your app with an AI-powered IDE.

-<iframe width="400" height="225" src="https://www.youtube.com/embed/1ZM1tKI4SnU" title="Devvit Quickstart Tutorial" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Try it out

 This starter template will [create an app like this for you](https://www.reddit.com/r/test_devvit_demos/comments/1mk4ql4/test3jsdevvit/) running on Reddit.
 It consists of a simple react-based counter app that calls backend functions.